 SIFF Volunteers get vouchers that are redeemable for SIFF Festival and SIFF Cinema tickets, as well as SIFF Membership.
 For details or to sign up, see their website.

 SIFF membership discount

-Passes and Packages are available online, by phone, or in-person.
+Passes are available online, by phone, or in-person.
 There is a service fee for web and phone orders; save on this fee by purchasing tickets in-person at a SIFF Box Office.